Opération Chammal: Air strikes on Syria and Iraq

 From the end of September 2015, France began airstrikes on ISIL in Syria as well, on a small scale to avoid inadvertently strengthening the hand of president Bashar Assad by hitting his enemies.

 French aircraft hit targets in Syria in early October 2015.
 In November, French Prime Minister Manuel Valls told reporters in Amman, "Terrorist attacks have taken place (in France) ...
 In the name of self-defence it is obligatory to strike Daesh and we will continue," and "Whether there are French (citizens) among them, it's possible, but we have a responsibility to hit Daesh.
 Terrorists do not have passports."

 On 14 November 2015, ISIL claimed that the 13 November 2015 Paris terrorist attacks were retaliation for Opération Chammal.
 In response, the French forces increased their attacks.

 On 15 November 2015, the French Air Force launched its largest airstrike of the bombing campaign sending 12 planes, including 10 fighters, that dropped 20 bombs in training camps and ammunition facilities in Raqqa, Syria, the de facto capital of ISIL.
 The UK offered support with air-to-air refuelling and use of its Cyprus air base at RAF Akrotiri.
 Germany also intervened in response to the Paris attacks and assisted France by sending a frigate and Panavia Tornado reconnaissance aircraft to Turkey.

-On 17 January 2019, French President Emmanuel Macron said that the Trump administration's planned withdrawal "should not deflect us from our strategic objective to eradicate Daesh" and vowed to keep French soldiers in Syria throughout 2019.
+On 17 January 2019, French president Emmanuel Macron said that the Trump administration's planned withdrawal "should not deflect us from our strategic objective to eradicate Daesh" and vowed to keep French soldiers in Syria throughout 2019.

+Following the fall of the Assad regime in December 2024, the French Air Force conducted airstrikes against several Islamic State targets in Syria.

 Battle of Mosul (2016)

-France is part of the 60-nation strong international coalition supporting Iraqi and Kurdish forces to reclaim the city of Mosul, which fell to ISIL in 2014.
+France is part of the 60-nation strong international coalition supporting Iraqi forces to reclaim the city of Mosul, which fell to ISIL in 2014.
 The French army deployed four CAESAR howitzers and 150 to 200 soldiers at Qayyarah Airfield West, with 600 more French troops announced at the end of September.
 An additional 150 French soldiers were in Erbil, east of Mosul, training Peshmerga.
 At the end of September 2016, the Charles de Gaulle was deployed from Toulon to the Syrian coast to support the operation against ISIL through airstrikes and reconnaissance missions.
 France has 36 Rafale M jets in the mission, with 24 based on the Charles de Gaulle and 12 operating out of French Air Force bases in Jordan and the United Arab Emirates.